renatocassino/dephpugger/README.md

             'port' => 9005, # Port to socket
-            'host' => 'localhost', # Host to socket, 'lineOffset' => 6, # Number of line offset to show in debugger 'verboseMode' => false # If true, show all messages from DBGp (only for dephpugger developers) ]
+            'host' => 'localhost', # Host to socket, 'lineOffset' => 6, # Number of line offset to show in debugger 'verboseMode' => false, # If true, show all messages from DBGp (only for dephpugger developers) 'historyFile' => '.dephpugger_history', # File with history to use use commands in debugger ]
     ];
 ```